tgdwyer/tgdwyer.github.io/_chapters/functionalreactiveprogramming.md

 ![Zip Example](/assets/images/chapterImages/functionalreactiveprogramming/zip1.gif)

 If you like mathy vector speak, you can think of the above as an *inner product* of the two streams.
-By contrast, the `mergeMap` operator gives the *cartesian product* of two streams.
+By contrast, the `mergeMap` operator gives the *Cartesian product* of two streams.
 That is, it gives us a way to take, for every element of a stream, a whole other stream, but flattened (or projected) together with the parent stream.
 The following enumerates all the row/column indices of cells in a spreadsheet:

 ```javascript
 columns.pipe(